Discussion about this post

 You say that the Silicon Valley canon leaves out “a respect for pluralism and suspicion of grand projects”, but that’s precisely what Seeing Like a State is all about.
 The whole point of that book is to critique grand, centrally-planned projects which fail to consider the perspectives of “local knowledge” (dare I say, “pluralism”).

 I’ve often thought it contradictory that Silicon Valley types simultaneously valorize Robert Moses while regarding Seeing Like a State as central to their ideology.
 It makes me think the myopia of that worldview isn’t due to which books are or aren’t in the canon but due to a lack of intellectual curiosity on the part of its readers.
-To me it seems that someone whose reading is limited to those books and blogs is more motivated by a desire to justify their ideology (anti-government in the case of Seeing Like a State and pro-creative destruction in the case of the Power Broker) than a desire to deepen their worldview.
+It seems that someone whose reading is limited to those books and blogs is more motivated by a desire to justify their ideology (anti-government in the case of Seeing Like a State and pro-creative destruction in the case of the Power Broker) than a desire to deepen their worldview.
 Otherwise they’d read more books!

 Expand full comment